tjrfester/ModelingNature/README.md

 ![04Spherical](https://github.com/tjrfester/ModelingNature/assets/153545618/2b23c955-d777-4c89-b209-760126a88106)

 05CartesianBackgrounds: Apart from spherical distributions, there are cartesian distributions.
 They can be used to distribute things in the background.
 To make things appear somewhat natural, a certain amount of variability should be included.
+An accompanying video is available at: https://www.youtube.com/watch?v=8yswzMS0wcM

 ![05Cartesiana](https://github.com/tjrfester/ModelingNature/assets/153545618/eeee48e1-5a54-43ba-ae36-b2ab6fd7fa1b)